 Midwives are responsible for your care during labour and support you to have a normal birth.
 If you plan to give birth at a MLU and you need specialist medical care or pain relief such as an epidural you will need to transfer to the nearest consultant led unit.
 In an ‘alongside’ unit you will transfer within the hospital and in a ‘freestanding’ unit you will transfer via ambulance.

 Midwifery led units have a lower rate of intervention than in a consultant led unit and the outcome for the baby is no different.
 This means that midwifery led units are safer for mum’s and as safe babies.

 Our home birth service is award winning and has been recognised both locally and nationally in 2016.
 Our highly experienced community midwives run our home birth service which is well staffed both day and night.
-Since a new way of running our home birth service was introduced in 2013 we have not had to cancel a single homebirth.
 Our local rate of home birth is 4.3% (2015-16) compared to a national rate of 2.3%.
 Our transfer rates to hospital from home are well below national rates and our poor outcome rates are also equal to or better than national levels.

 What do people say about our homebirth service?

 “…feel hugely lucky that we live in a place where homebirth isn’t a risky, vagabond choice, but a safe one.
 For anyone who’s considering alternatives to a hospital birth, I couldn’t imagine a better place than Brighton to have your baby at home”